mattbeattie/Crossplatform-Ballot-Marking-Device/README.md

 ### Adding a new type of contest

-#### Prerequisite: update the election model
+#### Prerequisite: update the election model and CVR generation logic

-If you're adding a new type of contest, you'll first need to update the election model constructor service to parse out the new contest type from the election data file.
+First, you'll first need to update the election model constructor service to parse out the new contest type from the election data file.
 As part of this process, you'll need to update and add to the interfaces accordingly.

 Each contest will use the same root `Contest` type.
-Where the contests diverge is the `Contest`'s `ballotSelection` property: each contest type has its own
-"Ballot selection" interface, which the contest's view and business logic will iterate over when displaying options to the user.
+Where the contests diverge is the `Contest`'s `ballotSelection` property: each contest type has its own "ballot selection" interface, which the contest's view and business logic will iterate over when displaying options to the user.

 So if you're adding a new contest type "Sandwiches", create a new `SandwichBallotSelection` interface and add it to the list of allowed ballot selections in the `Contest`'s `ballotSelection`.
-The new `SandwichBallotSelection` interface should have a single property `sandwiches` which is an array of `Sandwich[]` interfaces.
-The new `Sandwich` interface will contain all the properties relevant to sandwiches.
+The new `SandwichBallotSelection` interface will contain all the properties relevant to sandwiches.

+Second, you'll need to update the CVR generation logic to account for the new contest type.
+Ideally this should be fairly straightforward to implement given the election model changes you just implemented.
+Simply make the necessary model changes to the `CastVoteRecord` interface and update the logic accordingly.

 #### Steps to create a new contest component